wallix/awless/README.md

 In each case, the CLI guide you through any running of a template (file template or one-liner) so you always have the chance to confirm or quit.

+For instance, you will get **id/name autocompletion** to fill in any missing info.

 Check out the examples of runnig those commands at [Examples](https://github.com/wallix/awless/wiki/Examples)

 Note that you can get inspired with our **in progress** [repo of pre-existing templates](https://github.com/wallix/awless-templates)